Is Your Virginia Home Covered for Flood Damage?Tue May 09, 2017

 At NNINS, we know two things: many Virginians are subject to the effects of flooding and many believe their home is covered for flood damage by their homeowner’s policy.
 The fact is standard home insurance policies do not cover flood damage.
 Let us explain, clear up any confusion and help your family be as prepared as possible.

-Flooding is the most common, destructive and costly natural disaster in the United States as we witnessed last year with Hurricane Harvey, Irma and Maria.
-From hurricane storm surges and even to mountain runoff and excessive rainfall, flooding is a statewide hazard and all Virginians should learn how to keep their families and property safe before the waters begin to rise.
+Flooding is the most common, destructive and costly natural disaster in the United States.
+Not only did we witness extreme flooding last year with hurricanes Florence and Michael, but 2018 was the wettest year on record for dozens of towns and cities in Virginia.
+From hurricane storm surges and to mountain runoff and excessive rainfall, flooding is a statewide hazard and all Virginians should learn how to keep their families and property safe before the waters begin to rise.
 The most common exposures to flooding include living near bodies of water, especially low-lying areas, behind a levee, or downstream from a dam.
 Even very small streams and low-lying ground that seems to be harmless in dry weather can flood from heavy sustained rainfall.

 Virginia Watersheds Map courtesy of Virginia Department of Game and Inland Fisheries